 Hiking The Enchantments trail is bucket list territory and with that comes the same old (tiresome) problems with parking.
 Too many people for the limited parking spaces.
 Another reason taking the shuttle is a solid all-round option.

-If you’re parking at Snow Lakes trailhead, there is a small parking lot area off road.
+If you’re parking at Snow Lakes trailhead, there is a small parking area off of Icicle Creek Road.
 Once that is full, cars will begin to line both sides of the main through road.

 We arrived to Snow Lakes trailhead at 4.45am.
 The lot was full and cars were parked on the roadside as far as we could see in the dark.
 Luckily, there was a spot free right as we saw the lines of cars, so we took it and walked around 100 ft to where the shuttle bus with 5am departure was waiting.